Helter Skelter (song): McCartney live performances

 Since 2004, McCartney has frequently performed "Helter Skelter" in concert.
 The song featured in the set lists for his '04 Summer Tour, The 'US' Tour (2005), Summer Live '09 (2009), the Good Evening Europe Tour (2009), the Up and Coming Tour (2010–11) and the On the Run Tour (2011–12).
 He also played it on his Out There Tour, which began in May 2013.
 In the last tours, the song has been generally inserted on the third encore, which is the last time the band enters the stage.
-It is usually the last but one song, performed after "Yesterday" and before the final medley including "The End".
+It is usually one of the last songs, performed after "Yesterday" and before the final medley including "The End".
 McCartney played the song on his One on One Tour at Fenway Park on 17 July 2016 accompanied by the Grateful Dead's Bob Weir and New England Patriots football player Rob Gronkowski.

-On 2 July 2005, McCartney included the song in his performance at the Live 8 benefit concert in London.

 McCartney performed the song live at the 48th Annual Grammy Awards on 8 February 2006 at the Staples Center in Los Angeles.
 In 2009, he performed it live on top of the Ed Sullivan Theater marquee during his appearance on the Late Show with David Letterman.

 At the 53rd Grammy Awards in 2011, the version of the song from McCartney's live album Good Evening New York City, recorded during the Summer Live '09 tour, won in the category of Best Solo Rock Vocal Performance.
 It was his first solo Grammy Award since he won for arranging "Uncle Albert/Admiral Halsey" in 1972.
 McCartney opened his set at 12-12-12: The Concert for Sandy Relief with the song.
 On 13 July 2019, the final date of his Freshen Up tour, McCartney performed "Helter Skelter" at Dodger Stadium in Los Angeles with Starr playing drums.

-McCartney included the song in his Saturday night headlining set at the Glastonbury Festival, both in 2004 and again in 2022.

 Personnel

-According to Mark Lewisohn and Walter Everett:
+According to Mark Lewisohn and Walter Everett.